A 4 Week HIIT Program for Fat Loss

 It takes a child months of practice to learn how to walk without falling.

-Sadly, many adults gradually lose their ability to balance and endup walking with a cane.
+Sadly, many adults gradually lose their ability to balance and endup using a cane or a walker.

 As you get stronger, your balance will improve.